burlachenkok/exploring-python3/python3-note.md

 ## Subtleties with Accessing Value of Variables

 Python has named references to objects.
-It has no variables available to the programmer for reference by value (at least at the level of Language).
+It has no variables available to the programmer for reference by value (at least at the Language level).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.
 Consequently, you do not have *direct* access to raw access to underlying values.

-Moreover, there is still one very sometimes not nice aspect with the default argument which is presented in Python since the early `2.*` version.
+Moreover, there is still one very sometimes not nice aspect with the default argument presented in Python since the early `2.*` version.
 For the default argument - the default value is passed by reference and *calculated once*.
 This (unfortunately) creates an implicit global default value object.
-For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand to not write arguments in some circumstances.
+For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand not to write arguments in some circumstances.

 ## Context in Python as Scope in C++